Pros

 Warranty

 X-Sense offers a 60-day money-back guarantee and a 5-year worry-free warranty.
 This means that the company will refund you for any products that haven't been activated within 60 days of purchase.
-After 60 days or upon product activation, refunds are no longer available; however, replacements can be obtained for defective products.
+After 60 days or upon product activation, refunds are no longer available; however, replacements are available for defective products.
 For more detailed information, you can visit X-Sense's returns and warranty page.

 Should you buy the X-Sense SC07-MR?